 Additionally, Orison Books aims to contribute to the cultural conversations around spirituality and literature by hosting classes, symposia, and other public events.

-Orison Books titles have been reviewed in Publishers Weekly, Foreword Reviews, Booklist, The Jewish Review of Books, The Washington Independent Review of Books, The Rumpus, Pleiades, Beloit Poetry Journal, and many other places.
-Poems from our books have twice been featured in The New York Times Magazine and our books have been named finalists for the Kate Tufts Discovery Award and The National Jewish Book Award in Poetry.
+Orison Books titles have been reviewed in Publishers Weekly, Foreword Reviews, Booklist, Chicago Tribune, The Jewish Review of Books, The Washington Independent Review of Books, The Rumpus, Pleiades, Beloit Poetry Journal, and many other places.
+Poems from our books have twice been featured in The New York Times Magazine and our books have been named finalists for The Kate Tufts Discovery Award, The National Jewish Book Award in Poetry, and The Paterson Poetry Prize.

 We cannot succeed without the contributions of those who support our mission of publishing exceptional literature that engages the life of the spirit, and of fostering cultural conversation around spirituality and literature.
 Please consider making a tax-deductible contribution today: Join us.